Originally published January 31st, 2023

 Of course, if you have your own personal agent or freight forwarding company that you trust, you can certainly use them for all of your product shipments.

-Depending on the forwarding company you use, they can offer complete white glove service where you don’t need to look at a single form, notice, or document and get your products to where they need to be, but premium companies come with premium prices.
+Depending on the freight forwarding company you use, they can offer complete white glove logistics services —where you don’t need to handle a single form, arrival notice, or shipping document—and still get your products delivered to your Amazon FBA warehouse or final destination, though premium freight forwarders typically come with premium prices.

 Some like to pay for peace of mind and using a reputable companies to avoid problems like a late ISF filing that can cost you $5,000 in fees, it might be worth it to pick up a reputable forwarder.